Choosing to Heal When Hope Fades

 Healing is not just about rebuilding what’s been broken; it’s about walking into the future with faith, trusting that God has something far greater in store.
 It’s one of the most heartbreaking realizations: knowing that someone can’t see the beauty in the person you’re becoming because they’re too focused on the aftermath of the damage they caused.
 I was ready to heal and to move forward.
 And so, I had to choose to walk alone, even though I had desperately wanted him to walk with me.

-Healing from betrayal is not easy.
-It’s messy, painful, and full of moments where you must let go of the future you once imagined.
+Healing from betrayal is messy, painful, and full of moments where you must let go of the future you once imagined.
 But it’s worth it.
-Standing at that gate, I saw my worth again, even when he couldn’t.
-I saw my potential, even when he refused to.
+Standing at that gate, I saw my worth again.
+I saw my potential even when he couldn’t.

 Ultimately, I learned I didn’t need him to see my healing.
 I needed to see it.
 And as hard as it was, I kept walking forward, trusting that God had a plan, even when it didn’t go as I had hoped.